-Aberdeen is famously known as the Granite City, but the influence of those who have plied their craft with the famous stone extends way beyond the north east.
+Yet the influence of those who have plied their craft with the famous granite stone extends way beyond the north east.

 Indeed, a group of Scots were instrumental in the creation of one of the world’s most famous structures, the Sydney Harbour Bridge.

-At the outset, Dorman Long of Middlesbrough, the company which built the bridge, received more than 250 applications from those seeking work Down Under.
+At the outset, Dorman Long of Middlesbrough, the company which built the bridge, received more than 250 applications from those looking for work Down Under.
 Those seeking the roles were not deterred by the thought of the crossing which took months, often in cramped conditions on stormy seas with basic food and living quarters.

-As Mr Fiddes states: “They appointed John Gilmore from Harthill in Kintore, to manage the granite quarry at Moruya, 200 miles south of Sydney.
+As Mr Fiddes stated: “They appointed John Gilmore from Harthill in Kintore, to manage the granite quarry at Moruya, 200 miles south of Sydney.